-I have a number of policies covering the issues that typically come up over the course of a semester.
+Below are a number of policies covering issues that typically come up over the course of a semester.
 These are in alphabetical order to make skimming a bit easier.

 ABSENCES (and LATENESS)

-- You may miss a maximum of three (3) class meetings without penalty and with no questions asked.
+- You may miss a maximum of one week of class without penalty and with no questions asked.
 However, you still must turn in your work on time and keep up with the course.
 If our class meets on MWF, this means you may miss three (3) class meetings.
 If our class meets on TTR, this means you may miss two (2) class meetings.

-- Each absence after the third one will lower your final course grade by half a letter grade, regardless of how well you otherwise perform.
+- Each absence after the one week maximum will lower your final course grade by half a letter grade, regardless of how well you otherwise perform.

 If you are not prepared for class, and cannot participate meaningfully, I may deem that lack of preparation an absence.
 I will notify you in writing if this becomes an issue.
 Please keep up with the readings and other work.
 For more information about my standards for participation, see my Class Participation page.

 Class starts and ends on time.
 If you walk in after class has begun—even if it is one or two minutes after our listed start time—then you are late.
-Two instances of lateness will be considered an absence.
+Two instances of lateness will be treated as an absence.
 Two instances of leaving class early will also be considered an absence.
 Of course, if you have some legitimate reason to be late or leave early once or twice, please tell me.

 As a reminder, doctor’s appointments, vacations, family crises, and faulty alarm clocks do not qualify for excused absences nor do they justify late work (see below).